 Our charitable arm offers one to one support to find you work and training, can help you use the internet to job search and claim online and be confident using a computer and the internet, gives support to claim benefits including Universal Credit, debt advice, help with food vouchers, advice on energy bills, managing your budget and to access affordable loans.
 Call free on 0300 123 5809 or email email@example.com, they are here to help you, find out more on their website.

 Want to know more about Universal Credit?
 Visit the understanding Universal Credit website.

 Visit our Universal Credit page for regular updates from the DWP and to keep updated with how the Coronavirus is impacting Universal Credit.

 If your income has reduced, you may be eligible for support in paying your council tax.

 If you are already claiming but your income has changed, you will need let your council know there has been a change of circumstances so they can re-assess your claim.
 Visit Liverpool City Council’s Council Tax page.

 Keep updated on the Liverpool City Council’ dedicated page.

-Families who access free school meals will now get weekly shopping vouchers worth £15 to use in Sainsburys, Tesco, Asda, Morrisons, Waitrose and M&S. You should receive your voucher via you child’s school - schools were being emailed on 31/03 so if you haven’t been contacted them please contact your child’s school to get your voucher - click here to find out more about the scheme.
+Families who access free school meals will now get weekly shopping vouchers worth £15 to use in Sainsburys, Tesco, Asda, Morrisons, Waitrose and M&S. You should receive your voucher via you child’s school - click here to find out more about the scheme.